 SA Youth Week

-SAYW showcases young peoples’ talents, contributions and achievements; promotes a positive image of young people; acknowledges the common interests of young people, as well as their diverse backgrounds and circumstances; and enables young people to express their ideas.
+As the largest annual event on the South Australian youth calendar, SAYW showcases young people's talents, contributions and achievements; promotes a positive image of young people; acknowledges the common interests of young people and their diverse backgrounds and circumstances; and enables young people to express their ideas.

 Local councils, State Government agencies and non-government organisations that work directly with young people aged 12–25 years were invited to apply for grants of up to $2,000 to fund SAYW 2019 events and activities.
 Grant applications closed on Friday, 5 October 2018.

 The theme for SAYW 2019 was Participate and Celebrate — a subtle nod to the 125th Anniversary of Women’s Suffrage in South Australia that is being celebrated in 2019.

 In 1894, South Australia became the first jurisdiction in the world to allow women the dual right to both vote and stand for election.